All About the Remix

 In other words, the whole endeavor involved tinkering with the original instrumental track without replacing it completely.
 It really wasn’t until the 1990s when remix producers routinely created their own instrumental tracks from scratch.
 Keep in mind record companies started out promoting extended remixes of dance singles or at least up-tempo songs.
 And once the remix field expanded to cover non-dance recordings and ballads, there was no choice but to produce a substantially different instrumental track.

 Beyond dance clubs and the occasional mix shows on the radio, the 12-inch vinyl single and CD maxi-single will always have a special meaning to dance music fans and collectors.
-The first time a dance remix connected with mainstream audience was in 1996 when Todd Terry’s remix of Everything but the Girl’s “Missing” went all the way to No. 2 in the U.S. The Bayside Boys remix of “Macarena” made it a monster hit later that year.
+The first time a dance remix connected with mainstream audience was in 1994 when Ben Liebrand’s remix of The 4 Seasons’ “December 1963 (Oh, What a Night)” became a top 15 hit in the U.S. Two unusual things about this remix: 1) This was actually a reissue of Liebrand’s 1988 handiwork and 2) the original, dance-leaning version was already a No. 1 hit in 1976.
+The first time a dance remix crossed over from nothing was in 1996 when Todd Terry’s remix of Everything but the Girl’s “Missing” went all the way to No. 2 stateside.
+The Bayside Boys remix of “Macarena” made it a monster hit later that year.
 Cedric Gervais’ remix of “Summertime Sadness” gave Lana Del Rey her first top 10 hit in 2013.
 Felix Jaehn’s remix of OMI’s “Cheerleader” became an international hit two years later.
 SeeB’s remix of “I Took a Pill in Ibiza” helped revive Mike Posner’s career, including a Grammy nomination for song of the year.

 Here’s a question to ponder: Is producing a good remix out of a boring original easier or harder than delivering something equally good out of a memorable original?
 To do the former, one must ditch the original instrumental track.
 The hurdle for the latter is that listeners will always compare the remix to the original.
 Now that the recording studio is as mobile as the software on a laptop, anyone with a little ingenuity and inclination can produce a remix at home.
 Judging by the number of unofficial remixes on the Internet, we must say it looks like people are busy making DIY remixes in front of their computers.